nanopony/apache-scalp/README.md

-This is a fork (or rather saving the code before GoogleCode collapses) of the original project originally hosted at GoogleCode (one of thousands forks, I feel); My aim is to rewrite outdated places (Scalp! was written at 2008, and since then Python has made a big step forward), add multiprocessing plus implement Anathema heuristic module.
+Scalp!/Anathema is a fork (or rather saving the code before GoogleCode collapses) of the original project originally hosted at GoogleCode (one of thousands forks, I feel); My aim is to rewrite outdated places (Scalp! was written at 2008, and since then Python has made a big step forward), add multiprocessing plus implement Anathema heuristic module.

+# Scalp!

 Scalp! is a log analyzer for the Apache web server that aims to look for security problems developed by Romain Gaucher.
 The main idea is to look through huge log files and extract the possible attacks that have been sent through HTTP/GET (By default, Apache does not log the HTTP/POST variable).